anasrana/ems-practicals/docs/monte-carlo.md

 The probability is very low.
 This is not surprising since there is only a 25% chance of getting a point deduction on any spin and a 75% chance of gaining points.
 Try to increase the number of simulation runs to see if you can detect any games where you do find a negative score.

+*This is a very basic function and can be improved in many ways.
+For example, you could add parameters to the function to allow for different numbers of spins or different probabilities for each colour.
+You could also add error checking to ensure that the input parameters are valid.*

 ::: {.infobox}

 ## Exercise: MC Expectation 2 {#mc-expectation-2}

+In this exercise we will extend the above function to answer the following questions:

 1. Modify your code to allow you to calculate the expected number of points after 20 spins.
 2. Simulate a game in which you have a maximum of 20 spins but you go “bust” once you hit a negative score and take this into account when you compute the expected end of game score.
+3. Add options in the game to different probabilities for each colour and different point values for each colour.
+There should be default values for the original game.
+4. Experiment with different probabilities and point values to see how they affect the expected score.
+Create a table of results.

 <button class="button">
   [Show Solution](#solution-mc-expectation-2)